Skip to main content

 Rack-level power visualization

-Here you can see the last 24 hours of power data for each infeed and outlet for each PDU in the rack.
-If you want to look at a different time (for example, the last week, month, or year), click the Show Settings button.
+The chart shows the last 24 hours of power data for each infeed and outlet for each PDU in the rack.
+To view a different time range (for example, the last week, month, or year), click Show Settings.

 Rack settingsRack settings

-After you release the mouse button, the view expands to the highlighted period.
+After releasing the mouse button, the view expands to the highlighted period.

-Rack-level power charts are also available from the Rack View page if you click the Power button at the top right of the page.
+Rack-level power charts are also available from the Rack View page by clicking the Power button in the top right.

 PDU-Level Power Data